pllopis/external-dns/docs/tutorials/gandi.md

 Generate an API key on [your account](https://account.gandi.net) (click on "Security").

-The environment variable `GANDI_KEY` will be needed to run ExternalDNS with Gandi.
+The environment variable `GANDI_TOKEN` will be needed to run ExternalDNS with Gandi.

 ## Deploy ExternalDNS